Hannah Höch: Dada

 Dada was an artistic movement formed in 1916 in Zurich, Switzerland.
 The movement rejected monarchy, militarism, and conservatism and was enmeshed in an "anti-art" sentiment.
 Dadaists felt that art should have no boundaries or restrictions and that it can be whimsical and playful.
 These sentiments arose after the Great War, which caused society to question the role of government, and to reject militarism after seeing the atrocities of war.
 Many Dada pieces were critical of the Weimar Republic and its failed attempt at creating a democracy in post-war (WWI) Germany.

 The Dada movement had a tone of fundamental negativity in regards to bourgeois society.
 The term "dada" has no actual meaning – it is a childlike word used to describe the lack of reason or logic in much of the artwork.
-The main artists involved in the movement include George Grosz, John Heartfield and Raoul Hausmann.
+The main artists involved in the movement in Berlin include George Grosz, John Heartfield and Raoul Hausmann.
 Some claim that it was Höch's relationship with Hausmann that allowed her into the sphere of Dada artists.
-George Grosz and John Heartfield were against Höch exhibiting with them in the 1920 First International Dada Fair, and only allowed her participation after Raoul Hausmann argued for her inclusion.
-Hausmann, however, still attempted to deny Höch a place in the movement, by writing in his memoirs that "she was never a member of the club."
+George Grosz and John Heartfield were against Höch exhibiting with them in the 1920 First International Dada Fair, for example, and only allowed her participation after Raoul Hausmann argued for her inclusion.
+Later, Hausmann still attempted to deny Höch a place in the movement, by writing in his memoirs that "she was never a member of the club."
 She nonetheless held the title of “Dadasophin“ within the movement.

 Höch is best known for her photomontages.
-These collages, which borrowed images from popular culture and utilized the dismemberment and reassembly of images, fit well with the Dada aesthetic, though other Dadaists were hesitant to accept her work due to inherent sexism in the movement.
+These collages, which borrowed images from popular culture and utilized the dismemberment and reassembly of images, were a central element of the Dada aesthetic, though other Dadaists were hesitant to accept her work due to inherent sexism in the movement.
 Her work added "a wryly feminist note" to the Dadaist philosophy of disdain towards bourgeois society, but both her identity as a woman and her feminist subject matter contributed to her never being fully accepted by the male Dadaists.

 Like other Dada artists, Höch's work also came under close scrutiny by the Nazis as it was considered degenerate.
-The Nazis put her 1932 intended exhibition at the Bauhaus (a German art school) to a stop.
+The Nazis put to a stop her 1932 intended exhibition at the Bauhaus (a German art school).
 They were not only offended by her aesthetic, but also by her political messages and by the mere fact that she was a woman.

 Her images portrayed androgynous individuals, which the Nazis despised.
 Nazi ideology appreciated artwork that portrayed the ideal Aryan German man and woman.
-The images Höch used often contrasted this look, or used it to make a point about society (such as in the piece "the Beautiful Girl").
+The images Höch used often contrasted this look, or used it to make a point about society, such as in the piece Das Schöne Mädchen ("The Beautiful Girl").
 The Nazis preferred a traditional clear rational style of artwork that did not require deep thought or analysis.
 They felt that the chaos of the Dada style bordered on pathological.
 Höch went into seclusion during the Nazi years and was later able to return to the art world after the fall of the Third Reich.